Oil rises 2 percent as tightening supplies take focus

 "Buyers are driving price higher due to expectations that tightening of waivers on U.S. sanctions on Iran will create a tighter fundamental picture," he said.

-U.S. crude inventories were forecast to have fallen last week by 2.4 million barrels in what would be a third straight weekly decline.
+U.S. crude inventories were forecast to have fallen last week by 1.2 million barrels in what would be a third straight weekly decline.
+Gasoline stockpiles were also expected to draw down for a sixth week in a row.
 Industry data from the American Petroleum Institute is due at 4:30 p.m., followed by the government's report on Wednesday.

 Worries about demand have limited oil's rally as manufacturing data from Asia, Europe and the United States pointed to an economic slowdown, although bullish bets by some investors are rising.